Darcyddx/VAD-LLM/README.md

 | Dense             | One        | High         | High       | Fine-grained modeling    | Low      |
 | Sliding window    | Adaptive   | Medium       | Medium     | Local temporal details   | Medium   |
 | Adaptive          | Dynamic    | High         | Low        | Comprehensive modeling   | Medium   |

+## ❤️‍🔥❤️‍🔥❤️‍🔥 Contribution
+We warmly invite everyone to contribute to this repository and help enhance its quality and scope.
+Feel free to submit pull requests to add new papers, projects, or other useful resources, as well as to correct any errors you discover.
+To ensure consistency, please format your pull requests using our tables' structures.
+We greatly appreciate your valuable contributions and support!